tlh45342/flask-example1/README.md

 WantedBy=multi-user.target
 ```

-The key refence commands you would then use:
+The key commands for reference are:

 ```bash
 sudo systemctl daemon-reload